-According to director Matt Reeves, the name of the group of rebelling humans are the Alpha & Omega, a reference to the bomb the mutants worshiped in Beneath the Planet of the Apes.
+According to director Matt Reeves, the name of the group of rebelling humans are the Alpha and Omega, a reference to the bomb the mutants worshiped in Beneath the Planet of the Apes (1970).
 The logo on their helments and flag matches the original logo on the bomb.

-In the first film, Rise of the Planet of the Apes, Caeser could only utter a few words, most notably "No!"
-In the second film, his vocabulary had greatly increased, able to speak in nearly full sentences with syntax and grammar, but still with a rough tone and cadence to his voice.
+In the first film, Rise of the Planet of the Apes (2011), Caesar could only utter a few words, most notably, "No!"
+In the second film, Dawn of the Planet of the Apes (2014), his vocabulary had increased greatly and he was able to speak in nearly full sentences with syntax and grammar, but still with a rough tone and cadence to his voice.
 In this film, he is able to speak nearly identical to what a human can produce, indicating his growth into personhood.

 The little girl named Nova is named after the character played by Linda Harrison in the first and second films in the original franchise.